aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Redline.md

 ### Q4.
 Provide the subsystem for the file.

-- click on the *i* option, under the PE Info, copy the subsystem
+- Click on the *i* option, under the PE Info, copy the subsystem

 ![Screenshot 2025-05-28 165009](https://github.com/user-attachments/assets/9e0c5efc-51b2-4ddf-986e-a6a656f29e7c)